PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ]
 ```

-To make it work, extend the existing lua script for the Telescope.
+Extend existing Telescope config to load the extension, and set up a keymap for
+the new picker.

 ```lua
 -- config/lua/nvim-telescope.lua